Has much scientific research been conducted on Tree Swallows?

-- Much pioneering work on bird reproductive behavior and mating systems used
+- Much pioneering work on reproductive behavior and mating systems of birds

-control of copulation, role of floaters, parental investment, seasonal
+of copulation, role of floaters, parental investment, seasonal reproductive

-reproductive effects, nestling growth and development, and infanticide was
+effects, nestling growth and development, and infanticide was discovered or

 among, food supply, weather factors, and reproductive success.

-- The complexities of begging by songbird nestlings and responses of parents
+- The complexities of begging behavior of songbird nestlings and responses of

-are being studied using cameras and recording equipment within swallow
+parents are being studied using cameras and recording equipment within

 - The very extensive banding records for this species have allowed study of

-- Thousands of North American Tree Swallow nest records stretching over 40
+- Thousands of Tree Swallow nest records from over 40 years have documented

 - Box nesting in Tree Swallows has made it convenient for exploring effects of